scothew/s3management/lab1/README.md

 ## Getting Started

-### Log into AWS account and navigate to S3 Console
+### Logging in

+Right click on the AWS Console link below and **open in new tab**

+[AWS Console](https://241417343503.signin.aws.amazon.com/console)

 Log into the AWS account using the URL and credentials provided to you by the presenter

-Right click on the AWS Console link below and **open in new tab** [AWS Console](https://241417343503.signin.aws.amazon.com/console)

-_Note: Each attendee has their own S3 bucket that they will be working with.
-Your IAM user only has access to your own bucket._

 Navigate to the S3 Console **Services -> Amazon S3**

 You should see a list of buckets like this:
 ![S3 Console](../images/1-console.png)

-Unless otherwise specified in the instructions, make sure you use the bucket assigned to you and without "CRR" in the bucket name.  (e.g. **stg209-student-1**)
+Each student will have two S3 buckets.
+Unless otherwise specified in the instructions, make sure you use the bucket assigned to you **and without "CRR" in the bucket name. (e.g. make sure to use the bucket with a name like this: stg209-student-1)**

 ## Tagging Overview
 Use object tagging to categorize storage.
 Each tag is a key-value pair that can be assigned during initial upload of an object or to an existing object.